ideal-lab5/idn-acuity-index-substrate/doc/launch-announcement.md

 ![Hybrid Architecture](https://raw.githubusercontent.com/ethernomad/hybrid-diagram/main/hybrid.png)

 A Hybrid indexer binary has to be built for each chain type in a similar manner to how a full node binary using the Substrate library has to be built.
-For example, polkadot-indexer indexes events on chains supported by the polkadot binary (Polkadot, Kusama, Rococo and Westend).
+For example, [Polkadot Indexer](https://github.com/hybrid-explorer/polkadot-indexer) indexes events on chains supported by the polkadot binary (Polkadot, Kusama, Rococo and Westend).

 It reads events in blocks using [subxt](https://github.com/paritytech/subxt) and indexes these events in a key-value database using the [sled](http://sled.rs/) library.
 This is considerably more efficient than storing the index in an SQL database.